kuku0508/kuku_s_Note/kuku_s_note/文本/講義/類別資料分析/CDA Topic 1.md

 			"frameId": null,
 			"roundness": null,
 			"seed": 149521519,
-			"version": 72,
+			"version": 171,
-			"versionNonce": 69857569,
+			"versionNonce": 370066497,
 			"isDeleted": false,
 			"boundElements": null,
-			"updated": 1713615713944,
+			"updated": 1713615869230,
 			"link": null,
 			"locked": false,
-			"text": "The order of listing the categories is irrelevant", "rawText": "The order of listing the categories is irrelevant", "fontSize": 20,
+			"text": "- The order of listing the categories is irrelevant\n- The statistical analysis should not depand on the ordering", "rawText": "- The order of listing the categories is irrelevant\n- The statistical analysis should not depand on the ordering", "fontSize": 20,
 			"fontFamily": 1,
 			"textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "The order of listing the categories is irrelevant", "lineHeight": 1.25
+			"originalText": "- The order of listing the categories is irrelevant\n- The statistical analysis should not depand on the ordering", "lineHeight": 1.25
 		},
 		{
 			"id": "rduHVas8w4-2tyQq9Zf8l",
 			"type": "line",
-			"x": 161.5,
+			"x": 180.5,
 			"y": -274.875,
 			"width": 90,
 			"height": 0,